lozeki/nodelet_tester/README.md

     PLUGINLIB_EXPORT_CLASS(nodelet_ns::MessageStation, nodelet::Nodelet);
 } //End of nodelet_ns namespace
 ```
 > With the plugin library, we don’t need to link our node executable against our nodelet library in CMakeLists.
-However, we need to describe it in an xml file
+However, we need to create the .xml file to define the nodelet as a plugin.

 touch nodelet_plugins.xml